-That’s why we compared dozens of CBD creams, balms, and other topical products based on their formula, third-party lab test results, hemp quality, potency, customer reviews, price, and other criteria.
+That’s why we compared dozens of CBD creams and other topical products based on their formula, third-party lab test results, hemp quality, potency, customer reviews, price, and other criteria.

-Here are the best CBD creams and other topical CBD products for acne.
+Here are the best CBD creams, lotions, and face masks for acne.

 Table of Contents